 - Obey the time limits in timed parking zones.

-- Don’t park where there is yellow painted curb, "no parking" signs, or pavement painted with yellow or white diagonal stripes.
+- Don’t park where there is a yellow-painted curb, "no parking" signs, or pavement painted with yellow or white diagonal stripes.

 - When parallel parking, always park so your passenger side wheels are adjacent to the curb.